 - Possess the willingness to work on-site in various weather conditions to adhere to the construction schedule.

-- Knowledge of building construction, means and methods, scheduling, cost and quality control, and reading and interpretation of construction drawings and specifications.
+- High level of knowledge in building construction, means and methods, scheduling, cost and quality control, and reading and interpretation of construction drawings and specifications.

-- Experience in both building shell and tenant improvement construction.
+- High level of experience in both site and infrastructure work and building shell and tenant improvement construction is preferred.